pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 When we build the game, we need it to contain our javascript bundle inside, to have access to it.
 Unity has a good cross-platform way to do it, through built-in *Resources system*.
 Any file, put in *Assets/Resources* folder will be included into build.

 Let's change our *webpack.config.js* so it write the output into the *Assets/Resources* instead of *dist* by default.
+We will also use .txt extension here instead of .js, so that the Unity could easily load the file as a text asset.

 ```js
 const path = require('path');
 module.exports = env => {